 My first Aira experience

 If you’ve been reading this blog or listening to The Blind Side Podcast over the years, you will know that in recent times I have come out as having a hearing impairment.
-I love going to these big conferences because I get to catch up with old friends and make new ones, as well as see the latest and greatest technology.
-I hate going to these big conferences because often, I find myself in difficult audio environments.
+I love going to big conferences such as the CSUN conference I attended in March, because I get to catch up with old friends and make new ones, as well as see the latest and greatest technology.
+I hate going to big conferences because often, I find myself in difficult audio environments.
 It can be very noisy.
 Hotel lobbies and restaurants are often exceedingly crowded, with high ceilings causing noise to bounce everywhere.
 The environment is difficult and tiring, but I keep going and doing the best I can, because the alternative is to sit at home and rust away, and I’m certainly not going to do that.

 Second, anyone, even those not signed up with an Aira monthly plan, can go to the iOS App Store or the Google Play Store, download the app, create a guest account, and use the service for free.
 As I found out, it’s convenient to have access to Aira in such situations, and it offers the opportunity for Aira to convert those guests into full-time explorers.
 Smart stuff.